 Like acne, scars come in all shapes, sizes, and forms.
 Though we commonly think of scars as long-healed cuts, scars can also come from burns, surgeries, or tissue that was completely removed.

 Scars on the face can be particularly troublesome.
-Even though in 2016 91% of children were vaccinated against measles, mumps, and rubella, many older adults have facial scars left from these types of childhood illness.
+Even though in 2016 91% of children were vaccinated against measles, mumps, and rubella, many older adults have facial scars left from these types of childhood illnesses.
 Scars anywhere on the body can appear darker or lighter than the surrounding skin, and keloid scars form bumps.

 Scars are signs that your body has done the work of healing an earlier injury.
 As such, scars don’t need treatment themselves for you to be in good health.
 Scars are also unlikely to disappear completely.
 However, if you’d like to minimize the appearance of a scar, you can try the following natural method: